100 Notable alumni of

 -

-Ronald Dayne is an American former football running back who played for eight seasons in the National Football League (NFL).
-He played college football for the Wisconsin Badgers, where he won the 1999 Heisman Trophy.
-He was a first round pick of the New York Giants in the 2000 NFL Draft, and also played for the Denver Broncos and the Houston Texans.
+Ronald Dayne is an American former football running back who played college football for the Wisconsin Badgers, winning the Heisman Trophy in 1999.
+He also played professional football for eight seasons in the National Football League (NFL).
+He was selected by the New York Giants in the first round of the 2000 NFL draft.
+He also played for the Denver Broncos and Houston Texans.

 -